behu-kea/first-semester-java/topics/04 - oop/inheritance.md

 - Headmaster
 - It admin

-There are also classes.
+There are also classes (as in a school class not a java class).
 A class can have a list of students and a name.

 A school can have a list of classes and a list of employees.